-Throughout their 50 years of marriage, Bonnie and her husband Peter have traveled past Roswell Park Cancer Institute.
+Throughout their 50 years of marriage, Bonnie and her husband Peter have traveled past Roswell Park Comprehensive Cancer Center.
 “Many times we have driven by Roswell, and I often thought how blessed we were not to be there.
 I viewed it as a place where people with cancer go to hopefully avoid death,” says Peter.

 A CT scan revealed the spot on her liver was a cancerous tumor.
 “To say that news was scary is an understatement,” says Peter.
 “Thus began our relationship with Roswell Park.
 This turned out to be one of the best decisions we have ever made.”